 ART

 Art 1 Drawing (9th grade and transfer students) This course studies the Elements of Art: Line, Shape, Space, Value, Form, Color, and Texture.
-Students work primarily from still lives focusing on training their observation skills.
+Students work primarily from still lifes focusing on training their observation skills.
 This focus on the Elements of Art and working from life gives students the understanding and vocabulary to discuss and analyze works of art.
-Throughout the year, examples from Art History are incorporated to discuss the use of the Element of Art being discussed at that time.
+Throughout the year, examples from Art History are incorporated to explore the use of the Element of Art being discussed at that time.
 Also integrated throughout the year are discussions on the meaning of Art, Beauty in Art, and the role of Catholic Faith in Art.

 MUSIC